How Do I Write a Cover Letter for an Online Teaching Job?

 2. Point out your achievements, using concrete examples of your successes.

-4. All work outside the classroom is relevant, too, especially if you’re teaching in programs like nursing, business, or social work, to name a few.
+5. All work outside the classroom is relevant, too, especially if you’re teaching an applied discipline.